ENERGY BASED AESTHETIC MEDICAL DEVICES

 What is common to most of the newer power operated aesthetic medical devices is the move towards less invasive procedures.
 In fact, most of the newer technologies are non-invasive (no incisions) or minimally invasive (very small incisions) that offer much less traumatic approaches, better/quicker healing and are less painfull and require much less down time from the patient.

-Powered Medical Devices can treat many body issues!
+Energy based Medical Devices can treat many body issues!

 These therapies are directed at multiple aesthetic indications and conditions focused on treating: